 Recipe FAQs

 You need a fatty cut of pork.
 Boneless pork shoulder is ideal.
-Don’t use pork loin or pork tenderloin because it will turn out dry since it’s not fatty.
-Cut into 2 or 3 inch strips to allow for even cooking and better flavor.
+Don’t use pork loin or tenderloin because it will turn out dry.

 This is a very traditional Chinese ingredient used mainly for flavor and marinades, and can sometimes be hard to find.
-It’s used in char siu for that red color and depth of umami flavors.
+It’s used for that red color and depth of umami flavor.
 If you can’t find it, substitute with 2 tablespoons of hoisin sauce and a small drop of red food coloring.

 It should be cooked to 160 degrees F. Traditionally, char siu pork is never served medium rare nor medium.